wpswings/mwb-bookings-for-woocommerce/README.txt

 WordPress Online Booking provides an online mobile-friendly WooCommerce easy booking interface, i.e. a responsive UI that works on a variety of devices.
 In short, offering ease of access for their customers for online booking products.

 **8) Offer Bookings Availability Settings**
-Admin managers may easily specify booking and scheduling for WooCommerce-based availability for the day, as well as the exact deadline for making reservations.
+Admin managers may easily specify booking and scheduling for WooCommerce-based availability for the day, as well as the exact deadline for making reservations with WooCommerce appointments.
 They only need to modify the Start and End times in the WooCommerce booking Availability tab of the plugin settings area to do so.

 **9) Avoid Unwanted Bookings**
 Prior to a day, admin managers can easily determine the maximum amount of appointments that can be made.
-So that they may provide easy booking management for their items, avoid unnecessary bookings, and easily indicate unavailability.
+So that they may provide easy booking management for their items, avoid unnecessary bookings, and easily indicate unavailability with WordPress booking plugin.

 Visit [**Bookings for WooCommerce Documentation**](https://docs.wpswings.com/bookings-for-woocommerce/?utm_source=wpswings-bookings-doc&utm_medium=bookings-org-page&utm_campaign=bookings-doc) and learn more about the features and working of the plugin.